Storm Highway by Dan Robinson

 • Copyright infringement is an existential threat to my entire operation.
 I already covered that in my intro above.
 The lost income from infringements is the primary reason I have not been able to continue being a photographer and cameraman full time.
 If I never issued any takedowns or fought copyright battles, I would have been out of business years ago.

 • I'm bearing all of the costs and risks of capturing my content.
-I spend thousands of dollars a year on fuel and hotels, take dozens of unpaid days off of work, maintain expensive equipment and relentlessly spend 12 to 36 hours at a time in harsh weather to capture my images.
+I spend tens of thousands of dollars a year on fuel, hotels and vehicle costs, take dozens of unpaid days off of work, maintain expensive equipment and relentlessly spend 12 to 36 hours at a time in harsh weather to capture my images.
 I finance my own operations - I am not sponsored or supported by anyone, nor am I wealthy with lots of disposable income.
 My images and video that result from all that work and expense are my main 'product' that I sell, and those sales are how I am able to pay my bills and continue doing what I do.

 • Competing copies of my photos and videos on the web and on social media take traffic away from the legitimate copies here on my web site, my Youtube channel and my own social media accounts.
 Competing copies often go viral instead of my original.
 I receive no benefit from that so-called "exposure" - more on that topic follows below.